-An Access Point appliance in the DMZ can be configured to point to a server or a load balancer that fronts a group of servers.
-Access Point appliances work with standard third-party load balancing solutions that are configured for HTTPS.
+A Unified Access Gateway appliance in the DMZ can be configured to point to a server or a load balancer that fronts a group of servers.
+Unified Access Gateway appliances work with standard third-party load balancing solutions that are configured for HTTPS.

-If the Access Point appliance points to a load balancer in front of servers, the selection of the server instance is dynamic.
+If the Unified Access Gateway appliance points to a load balancer in front of servers, the selection of the server instance is dynamic.
 For example, the load balancer might make a selection based on availability and the load balancer's knowledge of the number of current sessions on each server instance.
 The server instances inside the corporate firewall usually have a load balancer to support internal access.
-With Access Point, you can point the Access Point appliance to this same load balancer that is often already being used.
+With Unified Access Gateway, you can point the Unified Access Gateway appliance to this same load balancer that is often already being used.

-You can alternatively have one or more Access Point appliances point to an individual server instance.
-In both approaches, use a load balancer in front of two or more Access Point appliances in the DMZ.
+You can alternatively have one or more Unified Access Gateway appliances point to an individual server instance.
+In both approaches, use a load balancer in front of two or more Unified Access Gateway appliances in the DMZ.

 The user enters a hostname at the Horizon Client and this starts the primary Horizon protocol.
 This is a control protocol for authentication authorization, and session management.
-It uses XML structured messages over HTTPS (HTTP over SSL).
+The protocol uses XML structured messages over HTTPS.
 This protocol is sometimes known as the Horizon XML-API control protocol.
-In a load balanced environment as shown above in the Multiple Access Point Appliances Behind a Load Balancer figure, the load balancer routes this connection to one of the Access Point appliances.
-The load balancer usually selects the appliance based first on availability, and then out of the available appliances routes traffic based on the least number of current sessions.
-This configuration evenly distributes the traffic from different clients across the available set of Access Point appliances
+In a load balanced environment as shown in the Multiple Unified Access Gateway Appliances Behind a Load Balancer figure, the load balancer routes this connection to one of the Unified Access Gateway appliances.
+The load balancer usually selects the appliance based first on availability, and then out of the available appliances, routes traffic based on the least number of current sessions.
+This configuration evenly distributes the traffic from different clients across the available set of Unified Access Gateway appliances.

-After the Horizon Client establishes secure communication to one of the Access Point appliances, the user authenticates.
-If this authentication attempt is successful, then one or more secondary connections are made from the Horizon client.
-These secondary connections can include the following
+After the Horizon Client establishes secure communication to one of the Unified Access Gateway appliances, the user authenticates.
+If this authentication attempt is successful, then one or more secondary connections are made from the Horizon Client.
+These secondary connections can include the following:

-These secondary Horizon protocols must be routed to the same Access Point appliance to which the primary Horizon protocol was routed.
-Access Point can then authorize the secondary protocols based on the authenticated user session.
-An important security capability of Access Point is that Access Point only forwards traffic into the corporate data center if the traffic is on behalf of an authenticated user.
-If the secondary protocols is routed incorrectly to a different Access Point appliance than the primary protocol appliance, they are not authorized and are dropped in the DMZ.
+These secondary Horizon protocols must be routed to the same Unified Access Gateway appliance to which the primary Horizon protocol was routed.
+Unified Access Gateway can then authorize the secondary protocols based on the authenticated user session.
+An important security capability of Unified Access Gateway is that Unified Access Gateway only forwards traffic into the corporate data center if the traffic is on behalf of an authenticated user.
+If the secondary protocol is routed incorrectly to a different Unified Access Gateway appliance than the primary protocol appliance, users are not authorized and are dropped in the DMZ.
 The connection fails.
 Incorrectly routing the secondary protocols is a common problem, if the load balancer is not configured correctly.